How to Use Cloudflare with Hypernode

 If you use manual SSL certificates, make sure you monitor when your certificate is about to expire.

-Redirection From HTTP to HTTP
+Redirection From HTTP to HTTPS

 Redirecting from HTTP to HTTPS can cause a Too many redirects error.
 This error comes from a cached redirect that is served on both HTTP and HTTPS connection, causing the site to redirect from HTTP to HTTPS.